johncrook-davies/sailing/safety.md

 * follow up with voice mayday on channel 16
 * maydays are to be sent in situations of grave and iminent danger
 * voice mayday consists of:
-  - M - Mayday x3
+  - M - Maydayx3
-  - I - ID x3 MMSI No. and callsign
+  - I - IDx3 MMSI No x1. and callsign x1
-  - R - repeat MMSI No. and callsign
+  - R - repeat MMSI No x1. and callsign x1
   - P - position in Lat/Long or if not position from something
   - D - distress - what is the issue
   - A - actions - what are we doing about it